Sewer Discharges Of Industrial Wastewater

-In this paper, we continue our series on environmental engineering.
-Specifically, we discuss acceptance of your plant’s sewer discharge by the off-site treatment plant.
-Conversely, this is not about discharges to surface waters, on-site treatment facilities, or ground water.
+In this blog post, we continue our series on environmental engineering for industrial wastewater.
+Specifically, we discuss engineering sewer discharges for acceptance at off-site sewer plants.
+On the other hand, we do not address discharges to surface waters, on-site treatment facilities, or ground water.

-How do you evaluate your industrial wastewater?
-Firstly, perform a mass balance calculation.
+How do you use engineering to clean up your industrial wastewater before discharging it?
+First, perform a mass balance calculation.
 To explain, identify and quantify all chemicals and materials.
-Basically, mass balance means what goes in must go out.
-Secondly, list the chemical properties.
-Finally, determine if the discharge is acceptable.
+Basically, mass balance means what goes in must come out.
+Secondly, list the waste water’s chemical properties.
+Finally, determine if the discharge is acceptable to the sewer plant.
 And that is very important.
 Why?
 Because the U.S. Environmental Protection Agency (EPA, www.epa.gov) requires it.
 But the County usually enforces it.
 How?
 By using a Sewer Use Ordinance.

-There are good reasons to worry about your plant’s sewer discharge.
+There are good reasons to worry about engineering sewer discharges from your plant.
 For starters, the discharge could be toxic.
 As a result, it could kill micro-organisms at the treatment plant.
 What’s more, the discharge might be flammable or explosive.
 As a result, it could cause a fire or explosion at the plant.
-Additionally, it could cause the plant’s discharge to pollute surface or ground water.
-Finally, it could violate the Sewer Use Ordinance.
-Consequently, your plant could get bad press and be fined.
+Additionally, it could cause the sewer plant’s discharge to pollute surface or ground water.
+Finally, it could violate the County Sewer Use Ordinance.
+Consequently, your plant could get bad publicity and be fined.

-The County can do sewer discharge tracing.
+The County may not know where the toxic sewer discharge is coming from but they can do sewer discharge tracing to find out.
 First, they inspect and test the wastewater at lift stations.
-Second, they use the results to identify one lift station causing the problem.
+Second, they use the results to identify which lift station is causing the problem.
 Third, they determine which plants discharge to that lift station.
 Fourth, they decide which plant is the most likely suspect.
-Fourth, they knock on your door, ask questions, and test your discharge.
-It is not that difficult.
+Fifth, they knock on your door, ask questions, and test your discharge.
+It is not that difficult!

-So, before the County comes knocking, see if you need to clean up your wastewater.
-First, read the Ordinance closely.
+So, before the County comes knocking, clean up your sewer discharge.
+First, read the County Sewer Use Ordinance closely.
 Second, determine if banned chemicals could be in your discharge.
 If so, test the discharge.
 If the results confirm a problem, you are dead in the water, right?
 No, now explore the following treatment options:

 • Change the process